 Water Filtration.
-Hunter has invested in Quench systems--water dispensing units which are connected directly to the municipal water supply.
+Hunter has invested in Quench systems in many office and shared kitchen areas.
+These water dispensing units which are connected directly to the municipal water supply.
 They filter and expose tap water to ultraviolet light to ensure its purity.
 Hunter employees now enjoy an endless supply of pure, clean drinking water, cold or hot.
 In doing so, they are encouraged to avoid consuming bottled water, in turn reducing the volume of empty plastic bottles that enter the waste stream.

 Water bottle filling stations can also be found throughout our Hunter facilities.
 Click HERE for more information.